ontoligent/polo/README.md

 Polo requires the following;

-* MALLET is installed.
+* MALLET.
 I am using the latest version (as of 8 JAN 2016) and I have no idea how much it has changed from the earlier versions.
 * Python 3.
 I am using 3.5 and import the following modules: `os, re, configparser, sqlite3, codecs, collections, lxml, math`.
 I use the Anaconda distribution and I believe that I had to install `lxml`